 How do I break my lease?

-If you and your landlord have a good working relationship, you may want to propose a Lease Amendment to modify the terms of the lease rather than ending the lease altogether.
-Some modifications may include altering the lease term, removing penalties for early lease termination, or changing the monthly rent.
+If you and your landlord have a good relationship, you may want to propose a Lease Amendment to modify the terms of the lease rather than ending the lease altogether.
+Some modifications may include altering the lease term, removing penalties for early lease termination if 30 days notice is provided, or allowing a Lease Assignment.
+You may also suggest an Agreement to Cancel Lease if your landlord is agreeable.
+Being flexible on your timing, offering to leave the unit move-in ready, or even offering to help with showing the unit to prospective tenants before you move out can often help when negotiating an early termination with your landlord.

 Need help breaking your lease?